Skip to main content

 Is Tempura Aratamikawa worth the price?

 Yes, with context.
-At ¥¥¥, it is priced accessibly relative to Tokyo's top tempura counters, and the 2025 Michelin Plate confirms that the kitchen performs at a recognised level.
+At ¥¥¥, it is priced accessibly relative to Tokyo's top tempura counters, the 2025 Michelin Plate confirms that the kitchen performs at a recognised level.
 The chef trained under a practitioner described in the venue's own certification as one of the world's foremost in the discipline, which anchors the technique credibly.
 If the format of Edomae tempura served at a counter with classical ambition suits your dining preferences, the price-to-execution ratio is reasonable.

 Is Tempura Aratamikawa good for a special occasion?

 Yes.
-The Taisho Romanticist room, the certificate of mastery displayed in the mentor's handwriting, and the counter format all create a considered atmosphere that suits a celebratory dinner.
+The Taisho Romanticist room, the certificate of mastery displayed in the mentor's handwriting, the counter format all create a considered atmosphere that suits a celebratory dinner.
 At ¥¥¥, it is not the most expensive statement you can make in Tokyo, which also means it can serve as a serious occasion meal without requiring a significant budget stretch.
 Pairs best with two diners rather than a large group given the counter setup.